 I love to cook, eat and travel.

-I’m unwilling to give up on flavor or enjoyment for health #sorrynotsorry.
-Here on Bright Roots Kitchen, I make colorful, health conscious and most importantly TASTY meals for REAL, everyday life.
+I’m unwilling to give up on flavor in the name of health #sorrynotsorry.
+Here on Bright Roots Kitchen, you’ll find colorful, uncomplicated and most importantly TASTY meals for your REAL, everyday life.

-Life is busy and cooking can feel like a chore after a long day at work, but stick with me and you’ll learn to get as excited for Tuesday night meals as you do for your birthday dinner!
-Well nearly as excited…it’s hard to top a birthday, but we’ll try hahaha…
+I know cooking can feel like a chore after a long day at work, but stick with me and you’ll learn to get as excited for Tuesday night meals as you do for your birthday dinner!
+Well nearly as excited…it’s hard to top a birthday hahaha…

-Why I switched to healthy eating and cooking:
+Why I switched to healthier eating and cooking:

 It’s not that I ever had an aversion to eating fruits and veggies.
 In fact, I was the weird kid in the family that asked for extra okra at dinner time.